shimniok/eeZeeTiny841/documentation/Arduino.md

 Arduino is probably the simplest development environment for developing with your eeZeeTiny board.
 It incorporates an Integrated Development Environment, toolchain, and software to flash the chip.

+The following ATtiny microcontrollers are supported by Arduino with ATTinyCore:
+* ATtiny25/45/85
+* ATtiny24/44/84
+* ATtiny441/841
+* ATtiny2313/4313

 You will also need a [Hardware Programmer](HardwareProgrammer.md).

 You can find example code in the [Arduino examples](../examples/arduino) folder.